AckerlyXu/heima/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-reportviewer.md

 * **Publish** the ASP.NET Web application to Azure

 ## Prerequisites
-Review the "General recommendation and best practices" section in [SQL Server Business Intelligence in Azure Virtual Machines](/documentation/articles/virtual-machines-windows-classic-ps-sql-bi/).
+Review the "General recommendation and best practices" section in [SQL Server Business Intelligence in Azure Virtual Machines](./virtual-machines-windows-classic-ps-sql-bi.md).

-> [AZURE.NOTE]
+> [!NOTE]
 > ReportViewer controls are shipped with Visual Studio, Standard Edition or above.
 If you are using the Web Developer Express Edition, you must install the [MICROSOFT REPORT VIEWER 2012 RUNTIME](https://www.microsoft.com/download/details.aspx?id=35747) to use the ReportViewer runtime features.
 > <p>
 > ReportViewer configured in local processing mode is not supported in Azure.